 Transcendentalists believed that humans can figuratively transcend our daily lives and habits to a higher atmosphere, to something eternal, something outside our existence.
 Thoreau called it a great “Something.”
 Many words have been used for this (a few are gathered in A Singular Focus on the Eternal) Nature was a primary catalyst for such transcendence.

-I turn to Emerson and Thoreau frequently for guidance.
-I wonder how they’d react to today’s world.
+I turn to Emerson and Thoreau frequently for insight, comfort.
+A Week on the Concord and Merrimack Rivers especially.
+I wonder how these men would react to today’s world.
 The belief that man’s dignity was rooted in his associations with nature was a core value of the U. S. Founding Fathers and in 19th-century Transcendentalism.
 I think if Thoreau were alive today, the loss of that association – that people can exist without any connections or care for nature – would trouble him most.